Department of Language Science

 University of California, Irvine

-- Two papers have been accepted to the 2023 Society for Computation in Linguistics, which will be held in June in Amherst, MA!
+- Two papers have been published in the proceedings for the 2023 Society for Computation in Linguistics, which will be held in June in Amherst, MA!
 These are "Rethinking representations: A log-bilinear model of phonotactics", in collaboration with Huteng Dai and Richard Futrell, and "Modeling island effects with probabilistic tier-based strictly local grammars over trees", in collaboration with Charlie Torres, Kenneth Hanson, and Thomas Graf.

 I also work extensively on the Uyghur language (Turkic: China).
 I have used a range of methodologies, including acoustic study, large-scale corpus work, wug testing, elicitation, formal language theory, and phonological modeling to address theoretical issues such as the mathematical complexity of phonological patterns, the representations of opaque and exceptional processes in the grammar, and phonetic biases on phonological learning.
 I have also performed descriptive research on this underdocumented language, including its intonation.